 Which would you like?
 Brie or Gouda?

-To show choices from a list, you’ll often want to use a List Template.
+To show choices from a list, you’ll typically want to use a List Template.
+Note how these list templates appear on Echo Show (left) and Echo Spot (right).

 What kinds of cheeses are made with cow’s milk?